astro-dace/dace-query/docs/source/dace_introduction.rst

 Description
 ***********
-The dace-query lets easily query DACE and access public and private data using a simple utility tool.
+The dace-query package lets easily query DACE and access public and private data using a simple utility tool.

 Installation
 ************

-The dace-query is available on PyPi and can be installed using `pip <https://pypi.org/project/pip/>`_ or `conda <https://www.anaconda.com>`_ :
+The dace-query package is available on PyPi and can be installed using `pip <https://pypi.org/project/pip/>`_ or `conda <https://www.anaconda.com>`_ :

 .. code-block:: bash